Aaron Carter Says He Wants to ''Stay Away'' From His Family Amid Drama

 In addition, the child star reiterated "I am who I am."

-Aaron's getaway came just a few days after his brother, Nick Carter, had been granted a one-year restraining order against him.
-This order is separate from the one a judge granted to Nick and their sister Angel Carter earlier this week.
+Aaron's getaway came just a few days after his brother, Nick Carter, was granted a one-year restraining order against him.
+This order was separate from the one a judge granted to Nick and their sister Angel Carter earlier this week.
 The latter order prohibits Aaron from contacting Angel, Nick and their respective families for a year.
-It also prohibits the "Aaron's Party" star from owning any firearms and requires him surrender any firearms that are in his possession.
+It also prohibits the "Aaron's Party" star from owning any firearms and requires him to surrender any firearms that are in his possession.

 "I am devastated by what happened in court today," Aaron wrote on Instagram earlier this week.
 "My sister lied over and over in an effort take away my 2nd amendment rights and she did it on behalf of my brother to silence me talking about how he raped and sexually assaulted multiple women."

-Nick has denied Melissa Schuman's rape allegation, and thee Los Angeles County District Attorney's Office stated it would not investigate an anonymous sexual assault claim brought against Nick due to the expiration of the statute of limitations.
+Nick has denied Melissa Schuman's rape allegation, and the Los Angeles County District Attorney's Office stated it would not investigate an anonymous sexual assault claim brought against Nick due to the expiration of the statute of limitations.

 In Angel's initial restraining order filing, which was submitted in September, she alleged Aaron "threatened the lives" of her, her husband Corey Conrad and their 8-month-old baby girl during a phone call that month.
 Aaron allegedly said, "I have people that would come and harm you."